|Workbench Release 2.0, v36.68 (Kickstart 36.141)

 - New screen modes, up to 1280x512 in PAL (Super High-Res mode).
 Ability to create screens larger than the physical resolution.

 - Better memory management, the FastMemFirst and MergeMem tools were no longer needed.

 |A3000 Install Disk|

 |A3000 Workbench V2.0|

 - Workbench 2.0 version 36.1, 36.68 was the first official release of the redesigned Workbench (a number of beta releases had already been out up to this point).

-- Workbench 2.0 required a (hardware) v1.4 ROM to get the Amiga 3000 booting before 2.0 could be softkicked.
-Rodney Hester notes that the Amiga 3000 tower ROM was actually 1.4 beta 3.
+- Workbench 2.0 required a hardware-based v1.4 ROM chip to get the Amiga 3000 booting before 2.0 could be soft-kicked.
+Rodney Hester notes that the Amiga 3000 ROM Tower was actually 1.4 beta 3.